IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: #ios-platform}
 {: cordova}

-The iOS platform requires an additional step.
+The iOS platform requires an extra step.
 {: cordova}

 In Xcode, enable push notifications for your application in the **Capabilities** screen.